-There was acknowledgment in the early 1970s that retirement security was going to be an issue in America, especially for women.
-Among the early champions for women’s secure retirement was Nancy Kassenbaum (R.KS).
-She supported a variety of women’s issues from the time she won her seat to the Senate in 1978.
+In the early 1970s, lawmakers acknowledged women’s retirement security was going to be an issue in America.
+Among the early champions for women’s retirement security was Nancy Kassenbaum (R.KS).
+While in office, she supported a variety of women’s issues from the time she won her Senate seat in 1978.

 Homemaker IRAs: history of contribution limits

 By way of history, IRAs were introduced in 1974 as tax deductible savings vehicles for American workers.
 Homemakers were not considered “workers” and therefore could not save for their own retirement.
-In marked contrast, the working spouse could contribute some 80% more than the at-home wife.
+In marked contrast, the working spouse could contribute 80% more than his at-home wife.

 Beginning in 1997, 20 years after the launch of IRAs, at-home spouses could finally start to save for retirement in a meaningful way.